<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 • Polyester: Polyester swab tips are favored for their durability and low linting properties, which minimize contamination risk.
 They are synthetic and provide consistent performance in sample collection.

-• Rayon: Made from cellulose, rayon tips are soft and highly absorbent, making them suitable for collecting samples from delicate surfaces without causing damage.
+• Rayon: Made from denatured cellulose, rayon tips are soft and highly absorbent, making them suitable for collecting samples from delicate surfaces without causing damage.

-• Foam: Foam tips are particularly effective for sample collection because they can hold more sample due to the porous structure of this material.
+• Foam: Foam tips are particularly effective for sample collection because they can hold more samples due to the porous structure of this material.
 They are often used for swabbing irregular surfaces and crevices.

 Each of these materials has unique properties that make them suitable for different aspects of sample collection.
 The choice of swab material will depend on the specific requirements of the testing protocol, including the nature of the surface being swabbed and the sensitivity of the detection method used.